elegant-scipy/elegant-scipy/markdown/ch3.markdown

 plt.show()
 ```

+This explains why we chose a length of 1024 for our audio slices
+earlier!

-While ideally we don't want to reimplement existing algorithms,
+[^3]: While ideally we don't want to reimplement existing algorithms,
 sometimes it becomes necessary in order to obtain the best execution
 speeds possible, and tools like [Cython](http://cython.org)—which
-compiles Python to C—and [Numba](http://numba.pydata.org)—which
+compiles Python to C—and [Numba](http://numba.pydata.org)—which does
-does just-in-time compilation of Python code—make life a lot easier
+just-in-time compilation of Python code—make life a lot easier (and
-(and faster!).
+faster!).
 If you are able to use GPL-licenced software, you may
 consider using [PyFFTW](https://github.com/hgomersall/pyFFTW) for
 faster FFTs.

 Next, we present a couple of common concepts worth knowing before
-operating heavy Fourier Transform machinery, whereafter we tackle a
+operating heavy Fourier Transform machinery, whereafter we tackle
-real-world problem: analyzing target detection in radar data.
+another real-world problem: analyzing target detection in radar data.

 ## Discrete Fourier Transform concepts